 Worldcon 76 Code of Conduct

 SFSFC corporate policy requires that all SFSFC events publish and enforce code of conduct and anti‐harassment policies.
-We are still finalizing our policies for Worldcon 76.
-It is substantially similar to the Code of Conduct for Westercon 66, but we will be using a dedicated, trained, Incident Response Team for handling member-related issues:
+Below you will find our policies for Worldcon 76.
+They are substantially similar to the Code of Conduct for Westercon 66, but we will be using a dedicated, trained, Incident Response Team for handling member-related issues:

 Worldcon 76 in San Jose is a San Francisco Science Fiction Conventions, Incorporated (SFSFC) event.

 SFSFC, Inc. is chartered to promote and develop fantasy and science fiction in all their forms.
 SFSFC events include educational and social activities.
 Our goal is to show how fantasy and science fiction can be serious and artistic, and fun and accessible to everybody.